-- Tell me about someone you know who is making the world a better place through their work on behalf of better governance. - How do they think and act?
-What do they do that makes them successful? - Capacity-building is both structural and interpersonal
+- So much of what you have learned in this workshop is logical and analytical, but effective reform is also both personal and interpersonal - Tell me about a specific person you know who is making the world a better place through their work on behalf of reform or better governance. - OHow do they think and act?
+What do they do that makes them successful?